appold-mayfair/sundial_docs/technical-spec/3-consensus-protocol/4-state-queue.rst

    #. and must both be root nodes of .

    #. must be mature — the lower bound of the transaction validity
-      interval meets or exceeds the sum of the field of and the Midgard protocol parameter.
+      interval meets or exceeds the sum of the field of and the Sundial protocol parameter.

    #. must match: